 Scholarly Commons Citation

 Powell, Catherine, "Dialogic Federalism: Constitutional Possibilities for Incorporation of Human Rights Law in the United States" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1008.
+1008.